Arthritis: Other

 Psoriasis can develop into psoriatic arthritis.
-With psoriatic arthritis, most individuals develop the skin problem first and then the arthritis.
-The typical features are continuous joint pains, stiffness and swelling.
-The disease does recur with periods of remission but there is no cure for the disorder.
-A small percentage develop a severely painful and destructive form of arthritis which destroys the small joints in the hands and can lead to permanent disability and loss of hand function.
+With psoriatic arthritis, most individuals first develop skin symptoms (such as scaly patches and itchiness) and then begin to experience joint related symptoms.
+They typically experience continuous joint pain, stiffness and swelling like other forms of arthritis.
+This disease can go into remission, but there is currently no known cure for the disorder.
+Treatment current revolves around decreasing autoimmune attacks with immune suppressive medications.
+A small percentage of patients with psoriatic arthritis can develop a severely painful and destructive form of arthritis which destroys the small joints in the hands and sometimes lead to permanent disability and loss of hand function.